fechy/limehome-test/README.md

 ### API Endpoints
 - GET `/api/places`: List of Hotels the user can book
 - POST `/api/book/:id`: Books a room in an hotel
+- POST `/api/book/:id/cancel`: Cancels a booking
-- GET `/api/books`: List of rooms booked by the current user
+- GET `/api/bookings`: List of rooms booked by the current user

+### Tests
+To run the tests, just run `npm run test`